AdobeDocs/journey-optimizer.en/help/using/code-based/create-code-based.md

 1. Click **[!UICONTROL Save and close]** to confirm your changes.

-Now as soon as your developer makes an API or SDK call to fetch content for the selected surface, the changes will be applied to your web page or app.
+Now as soon as your developer makes an API or SDK call to fetch content for the surface defined in your channel configuration, the changes will be applied to your web page or app.

 ## Test the code-based campaign {#test-code-based-campaign}